ByoungJunJo/day18-project-start/README.md

 - Challenge 4: Create a random walk
 - Challenge 5: Make a spirograph

 The main lesson was: How to use a Python library.

-I struggled a lot to search things and looked at Stackoverflow.
+I struggled, searched things, and looked up Stackoverflow.

-It took another day to complete Day 18 lessons, but in the end, it was so worth i!
+It took another day to complete Day 18 lessons, but in the end, it was so worth it!